dotnet/docs/docs/standard/glossary.md

 A compiler tool chain that produces native code ahead-of-time (AOT), as opposed to just-in-time (JIT).

 Compilation happens on the developer's machine similar to the way a C++ compiler and linker works.
-It removes unused code, spends more time optimizing it, and produces a single, merged module that represents the entire app.
+It removes unused code and spends more time optimizing it.
+It extracts code from libraries and merges them into the executable.
+The result is a single module that represents the entire app.

 UWP was the first application framework supported by .NET Native.
 Now, we support building native console apps for Windows, macOS, and Linux.